UCI Health recognized as national Magnet hospital for nursing excellence

 About ANCC’s Magnet Recognition Program:The Magnet Recognition Program — administered by the American Nurses Credentialing Center, the largest and most prominent nurses credentialing organization in the world — identifies health care organizations that provide the very best in nursing care and professionalism in nursing practice.
 The Magnet Recognition Program serves as the gold standard for nursing excellence and provides consumers with the ultimate benchmark for measuring quality of care.
 For more information about the Magnet Recognition Program and current statistics, visit www.nursecredentialing.org/magnet.

 UCI Health comprises the clinical enterprise of the University of California, Irvine.
 Patients can access UCI Health at primary and specialty care offices across Orange County and at its main campus, UCI Medical Center in Orange, California.
 The 417-bed acute care hospital provides tertiary and quaternary care, ambulatory and specialty medical clinics, and behavioral health and rehabilitation services.
-UCI Medical Center features Orange County’s only National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program and American College of Surgeons-verified Level I adult and Level II pediatric trauma center and regional burn center.
+UCI Medical Center is home to Orange County’s only National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program and American College of Surgeons-verified Level I adult and Level II pediatric trauma center and regional burn center.
 It is the primary teaching hospital for the UCI School of Medicine.
 UCI Health serves a region of nearly 4 million people in Orange County, western Riverside County and southeast Los Angeles County.
 Follow us on Facebook and Twitter.

 About the University of California, Irvine: Founded in 1965, UCI is the youngest member of the prestigious Association of American Universities.
 The campus has produced three Nobel laureates and is known for its academic achievement, premier research, innovation and anteater mascot.
 Led by Chancellor Howard Gillman, UCI has more than 30,000 students and offers 192 degree programs.
 It’s located in one of the world’s safest and most economically vibrant communities and is Orange County’s second-largest employer, contributing $5 billion annually to the local economy.
 For more on UCI, visit www.uci.edu.